 Then came a warning letter from the Federal Communications Commission.
 Lunt faced fines as high as $100,000 if he continued his Random Radio broadcasts.
 As it turned out, he was ready to stop anyway.

 “I got sick of it being in my house,” he said.
 “It kind of got out of control.”

-There was still the matter of producing a CD of live recordings from the Random Headquarters, however.
+There was still the matter of producing a compact disc of live recordings from the Random Headquarters, however.
 Setting up the release party meant doing something that terrified Lunt: talking to Rick Boo.

 Boo and two partners had taken over management of the NorShor Theatre, which had been an on-again off-again music venue for years.
 Boo and his partners were focused on showing independent films, with maybe a jazz trio performing here and there.
 To Lunt’s surprise, Boo was receptive to having the Random Acts of Radio CD release at the NorShor.

 By then, Lunt already had designs on making his birthday party an annual music festival.
 He was sitting at his dining room table with his roommate, Bryan “Lefty” Johnson, drinking coffee and playing cribbage, when the name popped into his head — the Homegrown Music Festival.